New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 This species is characterized by its long, thin antennae and distinctive yellow bands along the edges of its wings.

-It is one of the numerous types of moths in New Jersey commonly found in woodlands and gardens, feeding on nectar from various flowers.
+It is one of the numerous types of moths commonly found in woodlands and gardens in New Jersey.
+It feeds on nectar from various flowers.

 The caterpillar of this moth is also quite interesting and has a distinct appearance.
 It is greenish-brown with black stripes running along the sides of its body.

-The larvae feed on various types of trees, such as oak, maple, cherry, and walnut.
+The larvae feed on various trees, such as oak, maple, cherry, and walnut.

 These moths are an important part of the ecosystem in New Jersey and play an important role in maintaining healthy tree populations.